psymbio/psymbio.github.io/_posts/agentic-ai/2025-03-13-paper-summaries.md

     $$ \hat{a} = LLM(\{e_q, q\}) $$

-most ulti-inducing paper was this one but I guess the way they got their roles was actually better - for very descripting answers (and this paper is basically just comparing the answer lengths - sigh)
+most ulti-inducing paper was this one but I guess the way they got their roles was actually better - for very descripting answers (and this paper is basically just comparing the length of the response - sigh)